 - 1. The "Main & Ballou 17" video was used in these measurements.
-For this video the horizontal camera angle, relative to nominal north (referred to herein as α) was found in Appendix B to be 55.24°. - 2.
-From Appendix C, we have that if α is the horizontal camera angle, θ is the apparent angle of antenna tilt in the film plane of the camera, and φ is the angle of tilt in the actual plane of rotation, then $\tan \phi = \tan \theta / \sin \alpha$.
+For this video the horizontal camera angle, relative to nominal north (referred to herein as $\alpha$ ) was found in Appendix B to be 55.24°. - 2.
+From Appendix C, we have that if and $\phi$ is the angle of tilt in the actual plane of rotation, then $\tan \phi = \tan \theta / \sin \alpha$ .
 This transforms the apparent angle of tilt (in the film plane) to the actual angle of tilt (in the plane of rotation).
 This transformation is carried out for each antenna-angle measurement in the spreadsheet in Appendix D.